 How to Stop Paint Cracking, Flaking, Blistering & Bubbling

-Painting the interior and exterior of your home is one of the best transformative tools you have as a homeowner.
+Painting the interior and exterior of your home is one of the most transformative tools you have as a homeowner.
 When you apply paint, you give your house a fresh, updated look so it feels like new again.
-To know how to stop paint cracking and how to stop paint flaking, how to stop paint bubbling or how to stop paint blistering, preparation is key.
+To know how to stop paint cracking, how to stop paint flaking, how to stop paint bubbling or how to stop paint blistering, preparation is key.

-A crack in your paint can start out small but quickly grow into a large crack.
+A crack in your paint can start small but quickly grow into a large crack.
 From a hairline crack to flakes of paint peeling off, if you know how to stop paint cracking or how to stop paint flaking, you can stop this happening.
 The reasons why paint cracks can occur include:

 - The paint wasn’t applied thoroughly and with precision

 To know how to stop paint cracking or how to stop paint flaking, you can simply remove the paint with a wire brush or scraper.
-We suggest you feather the edges of the crack before priming the spots and allowing them to try.
+We suggest you feather the edges of the crack before priming the spots and it to dry.
 If the cracking paint goes deeper than the substrate, you’ll need to remove the entire layer of paint before priming and resurfacing.

 Paint blistering is caused when newly applied paint detaches from the surface forming a blister or bubble-like bump.
-By taking preventative measures on how to stop paint blistering (e.g. not painting directly in the sunlight or because there has been moisture pushing the paint off the surface of the wall) you can ensure a good paint finish.
+By taking preventative measures on how to stop paint blistering (e.g. not painting directly in the sunlight or making sure no moisture is pushing the paint off the surface of the wall) you can ensure a good paint finish.
 Paint blistering can also be caused if:

-- There has been contamination of the surface prior to a new film of paint being applied
+- There has been contamination of the surface before a new film of paint being applied

 - Poor substrate preparation where old paint and/or unsound paint hasn’t been eliminated

-- Solvents being trapped beneath the painting surface prior to a new film of paint being applied.
+- Solvents being trapped beneath the painting surface before a new film of paint being applied

 Knowing how to stop paint bubbling on walls begins with understanding why paint bubbling occurs.
 Paint bubbling occurs when the paint film has lifted away from the underlying surface due to a lack of adhesion.
-If you have paint bubbles they can lead to peeling.
 Paint bubbles occur because:

 - The paint has been applied when the room temperature is too hot (over 32 degrees Celsius) or too cold (below 10 degrees Celsius)

-- The surface wasn’t prepared well before the paint as applied
+- The surface wasn’t prepared well before the paint was applied

 - Just after the paint dried it was exposed to moisture